5 Lai See Etiquette Tips To Follow For Chinese New Year 2021

 Do give a crisp bill fresh from the bank.
 We suggest going to the bank a few days early to avoid last-minute queues.

-Do not check the amount in front of the receiver before giving it to him/her.
+Do not check the amount in front of the receiver before giving it to the other person.

-Do not open your lai see in front of the person giving it to you.
+Do not open or peek at your lai see in front of the person giving it to you.

 Do wait until he or she leaves to open your packet.
 Opening it in front of them will make you seem too eager to see how much you received.

-Do start giving lai see on the first day of the Lunar New Year and finish on the 15th day
+Do start giving lai see on the first day of the Lunar New Year and finish on the 15th day.
+This 15-day grace period is only when lai see is given, not before or after.

-These eight rules should keep you in everyone’s good graces.
-While most of the lai see you find will be red, the most auspicious colour, feel free to have fun with the more colourful envelopes available.
+While most of the lai see you find will be red, the most auspicious colour, feel free to have fun with the more colourful envelopes and designs available.